R-MR-Adao/ADAS_SimWorld/README.md

  - `theta`:(rad) ego orientation

  Note: `ego.theta` is the only angle defined in radians.
- This is done by convention to clearly destinguish between the object rotation (translation about ego vehicle) and orientation (object's orientation) angles when implementing the 3rd person visualization.
+ This is done by convention to clearly distinguish between the object rotation (translation about ego vehicle) and orientation (object's orientation) angles when implementing the 3rd person visualization.

 Visualization properties:
  - `cube`: cube object for graphical representation